nf-core/website/markdown/usage/configuration.md

 In order to get nf-core pipelines to run properly on your system, you will need to configure Nextflow so that it knows how best to run your analysis jobs.
 Each nf-core pipeline comes with "sensible defaults" for every configuration option.
 These are then overwritten as needed.

+**You do not need to edit the pipeline code to configure nf-core pipelines.**
+If you edit the pipeline defaults then you cannot update to more recent versions of the pipeline without overwriting your changes.
+You also run the risk of moving away from the canonical pipeline and losing reproducibility.

 Pipelines have configuration "profiles" that can be enabled with the command line flag `-profile`.
 Multiple profiles can be specified in a comma-separated list.
 Alternatively, you can create your own configuration files and supply these to the pipeline when running.

 There are three main types of pipeline configuration that you can use: